minlanyu/cs145-site/infra.md

 - **Install the VM.** Directly use your virtual machine software to open the VM file downloaded.
 The username and the password of this VM are both **p4**.
   *Note*: The VM file is large.
 It could consume about 40G disk size in your laptop.
 Please reserve enough space in your disk before installing the VM.

-- **Login to the VM.** Usually it is hard to use the virtual machine directly through your hypervisor.
-We have installed OpenSSH server in this virtual machine so that you can use it through ssh command.

-	- VirtualBox: You can connect to your virtual machine by typing:  `ssh p4@localhost -p 1338`
-	- VMWare: right click on the VM in your VM library and select "Connect to SSH".
+- **Login to the VM.** right click on the VM in your VM library and select "Connect to SSH".

 ### Machine guidelines
 There are some optional tasks throughout the projects in this course which we will mark as "High-end machine only" tasks.
 These tasks work as expected only if the machine you are running the VM on has a processor that is equivalent to or better than an i7 with a clockrate higher than 2.8 GHz and if you have at least 8 GB of RAM.
 You will not be penalized in any way if you do not complete these tasks due to machine constraints.
 These are purely optional.

-### Saving disk space
-As you work on your VM for extended periods of time, you might notice a disk overhead larger than the files you added to your VM.
-We encourage taking steps to reduce virtual disk size after completing each project in case you are on a machine that does not have a lot of disk space.
-You can use [this post](https://superuser.com/a/529183) as a helpful guideline for reducing your virtual disk size.

 ### Clone Project Contents